open-cloud/open-cloud.github.io.old/1_user.md

 set the *ServiceClass* for the slice, although *Best Effort* is currently the only supported class.

-Click the *Download Slice Details* button to download a text file that gives details about the slice, including the DNS names at which the slivers can be accessed.
-Section [Getting Started](#getting-started) explains how to use this configuration information to access (e.g., ssh into) the slivers instantiated for a slice.
+In the Tenant View, click on the *SSH Commands* button to see SSH commands that can be cut-and-pasted into the terminal for logging into your instances; click the *Download* button to save them as a local text file.
+[Accessing a Sliver](#access-sliver) explains other ways to configure SSH access for a slice's slivers.

 Note that slices intially created through the Tenant view may also be managed through the Developer view.
 The reverse is true as long as the